Legalize

 According to our state civil code, domestic animals are legal.
 However, the Fish and Game Commission has circumvented this by misclassifying ferrets as wild or stating that their domestic status hasn’t been confirmed in California.

 Despite our repeated requests, the Commission has refused to stop labeling ferrets as wild animals.
-They claim that doing so would relinquish their jurisdiction over ferrets, but we later discovered this isn’t true.
+They claim that doing so would relinquish their jurisdiction over ferrets.
+However, our investigations have revealed this claim to be false.
+The misclassification persists, unfairly impacting ferret owners and enthusiasts across the state.

 Newsletter Sign Up